-This Base Prospectus has been approved by the Central Bank of Ireland (the Central Bank) as competent authority under Directive 2003/71/EC, as amended to the extent that such amendments have been implemented in the relevant Member State of the European Economic Area (the Prospectus Directive).
+This Base Prospectus has been approved by the Central Bank of Ireland (the Central Bank) as competent authority under Directive 2003/71/EC, as amended (the Prospectus Directive).
 The Central Bank only approves this Base Prospectus as meeting the requirements imposed under Irish and European Union (EU) law pursuant to the Prospectus Directive.
 Application has been made to the Irish Stock Exchange for Certificates issued under this Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list (the Irish Official List) and trading on its regulated market (the Main Securities Market).
 Such approval relates only to Certificates which are to be admitted to trading on its regulated market or any other regulated markets for the purposes of Directive 2004/39/EU (each such regulated market being a MiFID Regulated Market).
-The Main Securities Market is regulated for the purposes of MiFID.